ardeshirj/tacocopter-sql-workshop/README.md

 # Test coverage report is at: coverage/index.html
 ```

-The site is deployed at Heroku in [here](https://limitless-sands-79414.herokuapp.com)
+The site is deployed at Heroku [here](https://limitless-sands-79414.herokuapp.com)

-Slides are <a href=https://docs.google.com/presentation/d/1Y3gWwABlmSjAeZrBflAhUv-6m2nDRY8FYxvswJal4D0/edit?usp=sharing">here</a>

-Written in Ruby on Rails.
-If you'd like to contribute, just open an issue or open a pull request and notify Brad Urani.